rcmdnk/ec2/README.md

 use `--replace-config 1`; the previous file is retained as a timestamped backup.
 Use `--install-config 0` to generate artifacts without changing the default configuration.

+Review generated user-data before launching. `INSTANCE_COPY_ENTRIES` and `INSTANCE_USER_DATA_EXTRA_SCRIPT` can embed local file contents or root-run commands in user-data, which is readable from inside the instance through the instance metadata service.
+Prefer an instance profile for AWS credentials.

 The Packer scripts and the environment template are embedded in `bin/ec2`.
 They are extracted to a temporary directory when an environment command runs,